penguintutor/neopixel-gui/docs/userguide.md

 ## Sequence buttons

 The sequence buttons are used to select from pre-programmed sequences.
-It is possible to create your own custom sequences using python programming.
+It is possible to create your own custom sequences using python programming (see the customisation guide).
+The sequence buttons are split across one or more tabs, clicking on a later tab will provide an additional page of sequences.

 The best way to learn how the sequences work is to try them, but here is a brief explanation for each of the standard sequences.